CottageLabs/cl/README.md

+THIS IS PROBABLY OUT OF DATE - WHOLE SITE DUE A REFRESH

 This is the Cottage Labs website.

 It is a simple static website that uses getter to allow for sort-of templating by using dynamic content loading.